-Rituxan Hycela is a prescription drug approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and some types of lymphoma.
-Rituxan Hycela is usually prescribed together with Cytoxan and Fludara.
-Rituxan Hycela is a combination drug composed of Rituximab and Hyaluronidase human.
+Rituxan Hycela is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia and some types of lymphoma.
+Rituxan Hycela is usually prescribed together with Cytoxan (cyclophosphamide) and Fludara (fludarabine).
+Rituxan Hycela is a combination drug composed of rituximab and hyaluronidase human.

 Rituxan Hycela is used in immunotherapy for leukemia.
 Rituximab is a biologic drug – a genetically engineered protein, or antibody – that attacks specific targets.
 Rituximab is believed to work by attacking the CD20 antigen, a protein located on the surface of white blood cells called B-lymphocytes.
-Hyaluronidase human is an enzyme that allows Rituximab to be injected subcutaneously instead of infused intravenously.
+Hyaluronidase human is an enzyme that is believed to work by allowing Rituximab to be injected subcutaneously instead of infused intravenously.

 How do I take it?